vedantpawar005/Store-it-Google-Drive-Clone/README.md

 ## ✨ Contributing
 We welcome contributions!
 Feel free to fork the project and submit pull requests.

-## 📍 License
-This project is licensed under the MIT License.

----

 Thank you for checking out **StoreIt**!
 Feel free to explore, share, and manage your documents effortlessly. 📄✌️